Mars suit: Use

 An article in the magazine Nature noted that due to the reduced gravity, the dynamics of walking on Mars would be different than on Earth.
 This is because people fall forward as part of their gait when moving, the motion of the center of body mass resembling that of an inverted pendulum.
-Compared to the Earth, all else being equal it would be half the amount of work to move, however a walking speed on Mars would be 3.4 km per hour rather than 5.5 km per hour on Earth.
+Compared to the Earth, all else being equal it would be half the amount of work to move, but a walking speed on Mars would be 3.4 km per hour rather than 5.5 km per hour on Earth.
 This data was produced by simulating Martian gravity for the duration of an aircraft following a flight profile that causes this type of acceleration.
 The acceleration of gravity at the surface of Mars is calculated to be about 3.7 meters per second2.
 It is not known if this reduced gravity causes the same kind of reduced muscle mass and biological effects as seen when living in microgravity aboard the ISS for several months.
 The gravity is about 38% of Earth's gravity at the surface.

 Rock climbing tests with a low-pressure IVA (intra vehicle activity) suit were conducted in Oregon, USA.
 The difficulty of grasping rock with gloves including moving fingers and gaining friction with rocks was noted, and ice climbing axes were helpful for climbing surfaces.
 Mountaineering on Mars may be needed when the terrain environments exceeds the abilities of a rover vehicle, or to access a target of interest, or simply to get home to a base.
 One common mountaineering need is a highly mobile short-stay shelter to use for overnight stays when climbing, such as a tent, and an equivalent for Mars might support the ability to get out of a space suit.
 Suit design for climbing would likely be impacted by the needs for climbing including suit flexibility, especially in the hands and also in terms of durability.

 Another issue is the expected amount of use for the suits in probably human mission designs.
 For example, as of the late 2010s there had been over 500 EVA's from the start of spaceflight, whereas a single mission to Mars is expected to need 1000 EVAs.

 Typical Mars mission plans note that a person wearing a Mars suit would need to enter a pressurized rover through an airlock.
 Alternatively, a Mars suit would need to be worn on crewed unpressurized rovers to provide life support.
-There are several different options for an egress and entry airlock for a space suit, and one of these is to repressurize the entire compartment as on the Apollo lunar lander.
+There are several different options for an egress and entry airlock for a space suit, one of which is to repressurize the entire compartment as on the Apollo lunar lander.
 Some other ideas are suitport, crewlock, and transit airlock.